AUTHORS

 Kate Crane

-A writer and editor, Crane has worked with The Wall Street Journal, Radar, Inc., Men's Journal, Hearst, OZY, and Time Out New York.
+Writer and editor Kate Crane has worked with The Wall Street Journal, Radar, Inc., Men’s Journal, Hearst, OZY, and Time Out New York.

 Forthcoming: